As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Usually, all you need to do is open up the tank and tighten the connection or replace the handle completely.

-Leaks from the Base
+Toilet Leaking from the Base

 If you enter your bathroom one day and notice a large puddle of water on the floor, it is usually because the wax ring isn’t doing its job properly.